adeelahmadch/peakon-devops-test/TASK2/README.md

 ## How to Apply Terraform Changes?

 `peakon-devops-test/TASK2` has two folders `infra` and `local`.
 Local creates s3 bucket with dynamodb table which is required to store terraform state remotely in s3 bucket.
+Before applying changes please make sure you have correct versions and you must configure aws profile with name `test-2020` for this code to work.

 ```
 # terraform --version